fbpx Housing FAQ | University of West Alabama Skip to main content

 I have a disability.
 What should I do if I need special housing accommodations?

-Students with a disability that need special housing accommodations should contact the Director of Student Advocacy and Parent Support, Will Atkinson at watkinson@uwa.edu.
-While there is not a deadline, current and transfer students are encouraged to contact Will Atkinson by March 1st for the following Fall semester.
-Incoming freshmen should contact Will Atkinson by June 1st.
-For other semesters, it is recommended that Will Atkinson be contacted at least 2 months prior to the beginning of the semester.
+Students with disabilities who need special housing accommodations should contact Will Atkinson, Director of Retention and Student Advocacy, at watkinson@uwa.edu.
+While there is not a specific deadline, current and transfer students are encouraged to contact Will Atkinson by March 1st for the following Fall semester.
+Incoming freshmen should contact Will by June 1st.
+For other semesters, it is recommended that Will be contacted at least two months prior to the beginning of the semester.

 Is a deposit required to live on campus?